pospi/jschema.binding/README.md

 	}
 	```

+	Error callbacks can also be bound to specific properties within the object using dot notation.
+When bound, these callbacks will recieve the record instance, invalid value that broke the record, dot-notated index of the invalid property and the relevant error object from JSV.
+One callback is fired for each error object passed to the top-level error callback.
 - `change`<br />
 	Fires in response to a change in the record.
 Receives the current record instance and previous data bundle as parameters.
 - `change.update`<br />